Frequently Asked Questions

 May I substitute some other exam such as the GMAT or LSAT for the verbal, quantitative, and analytic sections of the GRE?

 You must take those three parts of the GRE.
-There are no exceptions.

 The language requirement